UP | HOME

 Note that scripts can also be provided on STDIN.
 If we continue with the previous example, then here is another way to run the script:

-mrSCPI.rb -f STDIN <example.mrscpi
+mrSCPI.rb -f STDIN <idn.mrscpi

-Scripts can be described on the command line with arguments instead of being put in a script file.
-You simply replace the mrSCPI script commands with arguments of the same name.
-For small scripts with just a couple commands, this can be very handy.
-What may be more useful is using command line script arguments with a script file.
-When we do this it is as if we prepend the script file with the commands given as arguments.
+What if you wanted to make the URL part of mrSCPI script be passed from the command line.
+You could resort to using a one-liner, but mrSCPI provides another way. mrSCPI has the ability to combine one-liner commands with commands found in a script file.
+When we do this it is as if we prepend the script file with the commands given on the command line.
 One thing to note is that the first :url option will override any subsequent instances – this is also true for :ip_address, :net_port, & :net_protocol as well.
 For example we could do something like this to connect to an alternate DMM:

-mrSCPI.rb --url @dmm2 example.mrscpi
+./idn_echo.mrscpi --url @dmm2

 :url @hmc8043